brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 The basilisk is magically bound to the ziggurat, and it will not pursue enemies beyond the bottom step.

+### Adjusting Difficulty

+For groups smaller than 5, the basilisk does not receive any boss actions.
+For groups larger than 5, the basilisk receives 10 extra hit points per extra PC.
+If the group consists of 8 or more PCs, the basilisk has 2 boss actions instead of 1.

+\NextTableColumns{OLT{.33}OLT{.67}}

+### Aftermath

+If the characters are successful in retrieving the Scepter of Kings, the next step for them is to decide what to do with it.
+The necromancer, Thorn, has kept close watch on the ruined city using divination, and he will soon learn of the party’s exploits.
+If you have not used it yet, during the next time the PCs make camp, you can run the event encounter *The Dream Speaker*, in which Asha appears to one of the party members.

+\newpage

 \NextTableColumns{OLT{.33}OLT{.67}}

 | **Basilisk** | 30’ speed, climbing |